 - Keep an eye on web analytics and online marketing data.

-- Monitor all data, like visitors and their activities, page views, conversions, etc.
+- Monitor all data, like visitors and their activities, page views, conversions, etc. as those can grow fast when the site traffic is high.

 - Configure inactive contact deletion rules.